-While I have a few projects underway that I am excited about.
-There are two I want to share here — both related.
-I am serving as co-editor of a book and special edition of a journal on the topic of international perspectives on equity and inclusion in higher education.
+While I have a few projects I completed that I am excited about there are two I want to share here — both related.
+I served as co-editor of a book and special edition of a journal on the topic of international perspectives on equity and inclusion in higher education.
 I think it very useful to look beyond national perspectives to share the potential of the unique solutions employed all over the world to affect to facilitate equity in higher education.

 The first project is a book series that I am co-editing for Emerald Publishing, Equity and Inclusion in Higher Education: International Perspectives.

 We invited diverse individuals from across the globe who represent various facets of higher education including (but not limited to) faculty, academic, and student affairs/services professionals, and administrators to join us in creating this unique resource.We sought colleagues from all disciplines to provide a scholarly, research-based narrative representing their national perspective (explained below) AND educational leaders across higher education to share research-based strategies for improving practice.
 We received over 120 chapter proposal submissions and were able to accept 74 which will be published across four volumes as follows: